Automatically Assigning Attributes to New Services

 If a service is deployed into a location where multiple policies target the Infrastructure view and the Applications view, the policy targeting the Infrastructure view takes precedence.

-Caution: Any configuration of this policy on a system-wide basis can affect all managed systems that are managed by Commander now and can affect all managed systems that are added to Commander in the future.
-If you don't want all managed systems to be automatically affected by this policy, don't select Infrastructure or Applications as a target.
-Instead, select a managed system or any infrastructure elements within a managed system.
+Caution: Any configuration of this policy on a system-wide basis can affect all cloud accounts that are managed by Commander now and can affect all cloud accounts that are added to Commander in the future.
+If you don't want all cloud accounts to be automatically affected by this policy, don't select Infrastructure or Applications as a target.
+Instead, select a cloud account or any infrastructure elements within a cloud account.

 - On the Configure the Policy page: